samueldosramos/arch-linux-setup/arch-installation-guide.md

 ```
 title          Arch Linux
 linux          /vmlinuz-linux
-initrd         /intel-ucode.img
+initrd         /cpu_manufacturer-ucode.img
 initrd         /initramfs-linux.img
 options        root=/dev/sda3 rw
 ```

+Replace `cpu_manufacturer-ucode.img` with `intel-ucode.img` or `amd-ucode`, depending on your processor.

-- Note: If your processor is not Intel, remove the initrd `intel-ucode.img`
+- Note: If your processor is not Intel or AMD, remove the initrd `cpu_manufacturer-ucode.img`

 Modify `/boot/loader/loader.conf` to select the input default suffix: